GiannfrancoC340/EncourageApp/README.md

 * Everytime the user creates a new account, it will be tracked in the database.
 * There will be a Settings Button/Tab.
 * The user can see all important settings here.
+* The app will have an easy to use UI to navigate the app.
+Such as dropdowns and search functionality.

 **Optional Nice-to-have Stories**